How long will it take to get my credit card?

 Applying by post is likely to be the slowest process since, aside from postal delivery times, the application would need to be entered into the system first - whereas an online application would be submitted automatically.

-You may also receive a quicker response if you're applying for a credit card with your current bank or building society because the information they already hold on you makes it easier to verify the information and come to a decision.
+Those making a credit card application with their current bank or building society might get a quicker response because the existing relationship makes it easier to verify the information and come to a decision.

 'Instant decision' credit card applications